8/27/2022 0 Comments

 I do plan on self-publishing T.G.C. because I have a specific idea of how it must look.
 I might add illustrations.
 I want more creative control on how it comes out.
 Plus, it's a project that is near and dear to my heart so I want to hold it close.
 I thought I was done with T.G.C. but I have an idea for another poem.
 The plan is to publish it in 2022, but I am not opposed to refining it and publishing it next year.

 Thank you for reading about T.G.C.!
-I hope when it does come out you all will be interested in reading it. :)
+I hope when it does come out you all will be interested in reading it. :) Also click the link below this post to get a custom poem from me for only $10!

 *Photo by Tuva Mathilde Løland on Unsplash.com!